berberman/arch-hs/README.md

 ## Limitations

+* `arch-hs` will run into error, if solved targets contain cycle.
+Indeed, circular dependency lies ubiquitously in hackage because of tests, but basic cycles are resolved manually in \[community\] by maintainers.
+So after the provider simplification, `arch-hs` can eliminate these cycles.
+Nevertheless, if the target introduces new cycle or it dependens on a package in an unknown cycle, `arch-hs` will throw `CyclicExist` exception.

-* The dependency solver will **ONLY** expand the dependencies of *executables* , *libraries* and *sub-libraries* recursively, because circular dependency lies ubiquitously involving *test suites* and their *buildTools*. `arch-hs` is not able to handle with complicated situations: the libraries of a package partially exist in hackage, some libraries include external sources, etc.
+* `arch-hs` is not able to handle with complicated situations: the libraries of a package partially exist in hackage, some libraries include external sources, etc.

-* Currently, `arch-hs`'s functionality is limited to dependency processing, whereas necessary procedures like file patches, loose of version constraints, etc. are need to be done manually, so **DO NOT** give too much trust in generated PKGBUILD files.
+* `arch-hs`'s functionality is limited to dependency processing, whereas necessary procedures like file patches, version range processes, etc. They need to be done manually, so **DO NOT** give too much trust in generated PKGBUILD files.

 ## Alpm Support